 Things I Wish I’d Said: “The first piece of luggage on the carousel never belongs to anyone.” – George Roberts

 There’s A New Sheriff In Town: When I was kid attending Saturday matinee western movies there would invariably be a scene in the film where a mob of local townspeople would storm the sheriff’s office determined to drag an alleged cattle rustler, horse thief, bank robber, or whatever out of his jail cell and lynch him.
 The sheriff would saunter out of his office cradling a shotgun and wearing a pair of six-shooters, to confront the assembled crowd saying: “Go home to your wives and kids fellas, the courts and justice will prevail here, not a lynch mob.”
 Well, according to recent news reports the sheriff and the mob were all racists.
-According to today’s politically correct crowd the sheriff should have said: “Go home to your wives and kids fellas, you can’t lynch this guy, he’s not black.”
+The sheriff should have said: “Go home to your wives and kids fellas, you can’t lynch this guy, he’s not black.”
 According to the politically correct word police, the word “lynch” has been appropriated by American blacks who apparently now own a monopoly on it.
 When President Trump referred to the Congressional Democrat’s impeachment hearings by Tweeting last Tuesday that Republicans are “witnessing a lynching” the left went berserk.
-In a scene that could have come straight out of the Mel Brooks film “Blazing Saddles” the left said the President’s remarks were racist and insensitive.
+In scene that could have come straight out of the Mel Brooks film “Blazing Saddles” the left said the president’s remarks were racist and insensitive.
 They were appalled, they said, by the President’s use of the word “lynching” since so many blacks have been “lynched” in the U.S. In addition to being extremely dim, those on the left have short memories.
 Joe Biden, John Kerry and many other prominent Democrats used the exact same word to describe the Republican impeachment hearings of Bill Clinton in the 1990’s.
 The term “lynching” has its origins with Charles Lynch (1736-1796), a Virginia Quaker planter and American Revolutionary, who headed a county court in Virginia which imprisoned Loyalist supporters of the British even though he lacked proper jurisdiction for detaining them and it was in connection with him that the term “Lynch law”, meaning the assumption of extrajudicial authority, came into common use in the United States.
 Lynch was never accused of racist bias.
 He acquitted blacks accused of murder on three separate occasions.
 He was accused, however, of ethnic prejudice for hanging white Welsh miners.